Charliechen114514/CCIMXDesktop/README_EN.md

 ![i.MX6ULL](https://img.shields.io/badge/NXP-i.MX6ULL-yellow)
 ![Embedded](https://img.shields.io/badge/Platform-Embedded%20Linux-lightgrey)

-Now, CCIMXDesktop supports one-click building including:
+At present, CCIMXDesktop supports one-click building including:

 - 🏠 Basic desktop environment and application abstraction
+- 🏠 DockWidget that records click frequency and adjusts dynamically
 - 🔧 Builtin Apps (Indoor temperature requires that the ICM20608 driver has been mounted and is available, and other sensors need to modify the interface content by themselves (just rewrite how to read) and network degree detection (requires Qt Networks Core to be supported))
 - ☀️ WeatherAPP (requires your device to be able to connect to the Internet to be available)
 - 📄 pdfReader (requires you to have the dependent static library of mupdf on your platform)
-- 📁 FileRamber (file browser, with basic file navigation, Windows Tiny version of Explorer.exe)
+- 📁 FileRamber (file browser, with basic file navigation, Tiny version of Windows Explorer.exe)
-- 📷 GeneralLocalCamera (This is a basic camera based on Opencv VideoCapture, which can realize the photo function)
+- 📷 GeneralLocalCamera (this is a basic camera based on Opencv VideoCapture, which can realize the photo function)
-- 📊 SystemState (View the CPU status, memory capacity status and process list of the running machine)
+- 📊 SystemState (view the CPU status, memory capacity status and process list of the running machine)
-- 🎵 MediaPlayer (Your QMediaPlayer needs to support ALSA or other audio playback, and video playback requires OpenCV support)
+- 🎵 MediaPlayer (your QMediaPlayer needs to support ALSA or other audio playback, and video playback requires OpenCV support)
-- 💡 LEDController App (Light switch APP, requires Platform LED driver to be enabled)
+- 💡 LEDController App (switch light APP, requires Platform LED driver to be enabled)
 - 🌡️ Environment App (AP3216C driver needs to be mounted)
 - 🏃 SportHealth App (ICM20608 driver needs to be mounted)
+- ℹ About App (a brief introduction to the basic situation of the desktop of this project)

 ------